 So I tried again.
 And died again.

-If I knew there were a few billion dollars on the line (as is the case in Ready Player One), I’d be inclined to delve deeper.
+If I knew there were a few billion dollars on the line (as is the case in Ready Player One), I’d delve deeper.
 I’ve played a ton of games like this, though admittedly, none as hard as this.
-It’s a fun bit of 1980s trivia, and folks who played it back then will undoubtedly enjoy trying it again, but for me … I’m ok with moving on to the next game in the Reply.
+It’s a fun bit of 1980s trivia, and folks who played it back then will undoubtedly enjoy trying it again, but for me … I’m ok with moving on to the next game in the Replay.

 - My High Score: I died.
 Early and often.